adibzailan/file_copier/README.md

-# File Copier v1.1.0
+# File Copier v1.2.0

 ## Features

 - Support for multiple copy sets (source-destination pairs)
 - Real-time, bidirectional synchronization for each copy set
-- User-friendly GUI with dark mode
+- User-friendly GUI with improved visibility and contrast
 - Initial full copy when folders are first selected for each copy set
 - Periodic full synchronization at user-specified intervals (global setting for all copy sets)
 - Real-time monitoring and handling of file changes (create, modify, delete, rename) for each copy set